-Swimming with Pigs in the Bahamas; My First Wedding Anniversary gift to my wife!
+Swimming with Pigs in the Bahamas; The ULTIMATE guide

 When you travel the world for job, you’re under a lot of pressure when it comes to landmark occasions.
-And I was feeling the pressure this time!
-Swimming with the pigs in the bahamas was a lucky escape, here’s why.
+Our first wedding anniversary was coming and I wanted something memorable to mark the event.
+Thankfully Jaa had been talking about the Caribbean for a whole.
+So when I stumbled across swimming with the pigs in the bahamas, on Instagram, it was perfect.

 swimming with the pigs